 - Build Trust: The coach needs to create and maintain a safe, supportive and open environment for the client.
 Rapport building is very crucial.
 The coach expresses genuine interest for the client’s welfare and progress.
 It’s important for the coach to walk the talk, demonstrate sincerity and honesty in all situations.
 The coach always shows respect for client’s views, perceptions and learning style.
 It’s important for the coach to be fully present in the coaching conversation and not carry any baggage of his own.
 Be open, flexible and creative to create learning opportunities for the client.

 - Active Listening: Active listening is one of the most important skills the coach needs to have.
 A good coach always listens for what is being said by the client and also reads between the lines by making good use of intuition, observation of body language, tone of voice and eye contact.
 Build on client’s ideas and suggestions.

 - Powerful questioning: Asking powerful questions is another great tool the coach needs to use often.
 Short and open ended questions lead the client to think & re-think his perceptions, beliefs and also discover new possibilities.
 It’s coach responsibility to communicate clearly, directly and also use language & examples that the client can relate to.
 Challenge client’s self limiting beliefs in a polite and respectful way.

-- Results focus: Coaching conversations should lead the client to powerful actions in order to achieve the results.
+- Results focus: Executive coaching conversations should lead the client to powerful actions in order to achieve the results.
 It all starts with effective planning and SMART goal setting with the client.
 Create a process for tracking progress and accountability that works best for the client.
 Make it a point to celebrate client’s success at every opportunity.